Safely Learning Dynamical Systems: Infinite-Step Safe Learning of Nonlinear Systems

 Since $U_{0,g}$ contains the zero map (i.e., one possibility for the unknown dynamics is $x_{t+1}~=~A x_t$ for some matrix $A\in U_{0,A}$), the problem considered in this section is at least as hard as that of \sectionref{sec:linear}.
 Therefore, we make the same assumptions as \sectionref{sec:linear} to have a full-dimensional infinite-step safety set.
 In particular, we assume that the origin is in the interior of $S$, which means that $S$ can be described as \eqref{eq:S_polyhedron_all_ones}, and that \newnewstuff{all matrices in $U_{0,A}$ are stable}.
 Having collected $k$ infinite-step safe trajectories, the optimization problem we are interested in solving to find the next cheapest infinite-step safe \newnewstuff{initialization point} is:

 In keeping with the naming conventions of this work, we refer to the feasible region of \eqref{eq:inf_nonlinear} as $S_k^{\infty}$, and if $U_{0,A}$ is a single matrix $A$, we call it $S^{\infty}_{\gamma}(A)$.
-We can now present the main theorem of this section, which enables us to find infinite-step safe \newnewstuff{initialization} points. \begin{theorem} Let the polyhedron $S \subseteq \R^n$ be as in \eqref{eq:S_polyhedron_all_ones}, and the polyhedron $U_{0,A} \subseteq \R^{n \times n}$ be as in~\eqref{eq:U_0 polyhedron}.
+We can now present the main theorem of this section, which enables us to find infinite-step safe \newnewstuff{initialization} points \versionii{(i.e., the version of \eqref{eq:greedy_safe} for this specific case)}. \begin{theorem} Let the polyhedron $S \subseteq \R^n$ be as in \eqref{eq:S_polyhedron_all_ones}, and the polyhedron $U_{0,A} \subseteq \R^{n \times n}$ be as in~\eqref{eq:U_0 polyhedron}.
 For $\ell=1,\dots,k$ and $t = 0,\dots,n_{\ell}$, let $y_{t,\ell}$ be the $t$th vector in the $\ell$th observed trajectory.
 For an even integer $d$, let $\tilde{S}_{k,d}^{\infty}$ be the projection to $x$-space of the feasible region of the following optimization problem:

-\newnewstuff{Then, \begin{enumerate} \item[(i)] The program \eqref{eq:inf_nonlinear_sdp} can be reformulated as a semidefinite program of size polynomial in the size of the input ($S$, $U_0$, $\{y_{t,\ell}\}$, $c$, $\gamma$). \item[(ii)] We have $\tilde{S}_{k,d}^{\infty} \subseteq S_k^\infty$ (i.e, any vector $x$ feasible to this semidefinite program is infinite-step safe). \item[(iii)] Furthermore, if $U_{0,A}$ is compact and contains only stable matrices, and if $\gamma$ is smaller than some positive \newnewstuff{threshold} depending on $U_{0,A}$, then, for large enough $d$, the set $\tilde{S}_{k,d}^{\infty}$ is full-dimensional. \end{enumerate}} \end{theorem} \newnewstuff{In words, \theoremref{thm:inf_nonlinear} allows us to optimize initialization cost over semidefinite representable subsets of the set of points which are infinite-step safe under all nonlinear dynamics consistent with information at hand.
+\newnewstuff{Then, \begin{enumerate} \item[(i)] The program \eqref{eq:inf_nonlinear_sdp} can be reformulated as a semidefinite program of size polynomial in the size of the input ($S$, $U_0$, $\{y_{t,\ell}\}$, $c$, $\gamma$). \item[(ii)] We have $\tilde{S}_{k,d}^{\infty} \subseteq S_k^\infty$ (i.e, any vector $x$ feasible to this semidefinite program is infinite-step safe). \item[(iii)] Furthermore, if $U_{0,A}$ is compact and contains only stable matrices, and if $\gamma$ is smaller than some positive \newnewstuff{threshold} depending on $U_{0,A}$, then, for large enough $d$, the set $\tilde{S}_{k,d}^{\infty}$ is full-dimensional. \end{enumerate}} \end{theorem} \newnewstuff{In words, \theoremref{thm:inf_nonlinear} allows us to optimize \versionii{the} initialization cost over semidefinite representable subsets of the set of points which are infinite-step safe under all nonlinear dynamics consistent with information at hand.
 While the theorem guarantees full-dimensionality of these subsets for sufficiently small $\gamma$ and large $d$, in our experience, even when $\gamma$ is relatively large, small values of $d$ suffice for safe learning; see \sectionref{sec:nonlinear example}.}

+\versionii{ \begin{remark} We note that problem \eqref{eq:inf_nonlinear_sdp} can be modified so that infinite-step safety is achieved in the presence of bounded measurement noise.
+That is, suppose that instead of directly observing $y_{t,\ell} = \trueA y_{t-1,\ell} + \trueg(y_{t-1,\ell})$, we observe